Edit Blog Post

 Limekiln Falls, one of the most beautiful in Big Sur

-where fallen rocks block the bottom part.
+trail ends a distance back from the waterfall, where fallen rocks block the bottom part.

 It’s possible to see the whole thing, and the previous hike makes great preparation.